-I would like to cordially invite you to join us for our 2022 Annual Meeting of Stockholders, which will be held on Friday, April 29, 2022, at 10:00 a.m.
-Central Standard Time, in virtual meeting format only, via live webcast.
-Your Board of Directors made this decision to protect the health and safety of our stockholders, employees, directors, and others attending the meeting.
 Your vote is important, and I encourage you to vote whether or not you plan to attend the Annual Meeting.
-Please sign, date, and return the enclosed proxy card, or vote by telephone, or via the Internet as described in your proxy materials.
+Please sign, date, and return your proxy card, or vote by telephone or via the Internet as described in your proxy materials.